What Happens To The Body When It Doesn't Get Enough Exercise

 5. Sample the Variety

-One of the big advantages a gym has is the wide array of weights, machines, exercise classes and other elements.
+One of the big advantages a gym has are the wide array of weights, machines, exercise classes and other elements.
 This gives you the opportunity to try new exercise equipment and vary your routine.
 If you do the same workout day-in and day-out, your body builds a type of muscle memory and the gains you make are incrementally decreased.
 Fitness experts say that finding different ways to exercise the same muscles and muscle groups can improve the quality of your workout.

 6. Sweat Together